ChrisUMB/source-resource-packer/README.md

 ![Pretend there's an image here.](assets/icon.png)
-# Source Resource Packer
+# ReSource Packer
-Source Resource Packer aims to provide a streamlined, easy to follow process for asset swapping in Source games by providing automatic conversions and providing convenient, clean file structures to work with. **Currently only works with Unpacked variants of Source games, like Source Unpack for portal, but will support other games in the future.**
+ReSource Packer aims to provide a streamlined, easy to follow process for asset swapping in Source games by providing automatic conversions and providing convenient, clean file structures to work with. **Currently only works with Unpacked variants of Source games, like Source Unpack for portal, but will support other games in the future.**

 ### Installation
 1. Download the latest `.zip` archive from [releases](https://github.com/ChrisUMB/source-resource-packer/releases).